 Today we’ll be talking about Georgia O’Keeffe who was a trailblazing artist, who dared to paint with interpretation, design, and personal expression in a time when painters only painted what they saw.
 She’s a uniquely American painter, and icon in so many ways, and a hero of mine.

 Today’s episode comes with a homework assignment: As you look over the homework from last time, spread these papers before you where you can see the whole picture.
 Take some time to look over the whole thing from a distance – much like our conversation last time with Amelia Earhart.
 Then put on your Georgia O’Keeffe glasses and take a close look at some details.
 Think like an artist and ponder combinations and connect the dots.
 As you look over the opportunities of your life – the ones you had and the ones you want – ask yourself the question: What do I love the most?
 As as you do this and look at these opportunities with Georgia O’Keeffe glasses (metaphorically speaking) I believe the Holy Spirit will open your eyes to a sense of who you are in this season.
 I look forward to hearing your thoughts as you go through this process.

 Or listen to the podcast here:

-- Unfortunately it seems that this podcast player isn’t very dependable, so if that happens, please find the episode you are looking for here: Faith Art & Tiny Houses or you can visit here to find your favorite app so that you may listen on your device.
+- Find other episodes here: Faith Art & Tiny Houses or you can visit here to find your favorite app so that you may listen on your device.

 - Theme music by Jonathan Crissman